 What else should I know?

-If you’re purchasing a new car, it’s probably worth protecting the money you put into it with a depreciation waiver car insurance coverage.
+If you’re adding insurance to a new car then it’s probably worth protecting the money you put into it with a depreciation waiver car insurance coverage.
 You want to enjoy your new ride, after all.
 But for any cars older than 3 years, it’s a non-issue.